JamieB92/portfolio-project-three/README.md

     * The users game ends when they are defeated and are unable to carry on.
     * I have tested this by being defeated by the intruder and getting game over.

-* Do the hints show the correct number of items needed to defeat the intruders on game over.
+* Does the hint show the correct number of items needed to defeat the intruders on game over.
-    * Yes the users is presented with the correct number.
+    * Yes, the users is presented with the correct number.
     * I have tested this by being defeated by the intruder and getting game over.

 ### Escape Pod